wangyi111/Geoengine/README.md

 * For specific questions, create an issue or feel free to contact previous students.

 **Acknowledgment**:
-* Thank Zhenqiao Wang for providing materials for elective module [Multisensor Integration in Geodesy and Transport](./semester-3/E-Multisensor-Integration-in-Geodesy-and-Transport/).
+* Thank Zhenqiao Wang for elective module [Multisensor Integration in Geodesy and Transport](./semester-3/E-Multisensor-Integration-in-Geodesy-and-Transport/).
+* Thank Yifei Zheng for elective module [Satellite Geodesy](./semester-3/E-Satellite-Geodesy/).
 * Thank other students from 13th and earlier generations for the completion of this collection.